qtile/qtile/docs/manual/howto/widget.rst

 The background can be a single colour or a list of colours which will result in a linear gradient from top to bottom.

-.. note:

-    Opacity is currently set at the window level and applies to the whole bar.
-As a result, setting a completely transparent bar will result in the contents of the widget (text etc.) also being transparent.

 Updating the widget
 ===================